flanglet/kanzi-cpp/README.md

 ### Visual Studio 2008
 Unzip the file "Kanzi_VS2008.zip" in place.
-The project generates a Windows 32 binary.
+The solution generates a Windows 32 binary.
 Multithreading is not supported with this version.

-### Visual Studio 2017
+### Visual Studio 2022
-Unzip the file "Kanzi_VS2017.zip" in place.
+Unzip the file "Kanzi_VS2022.zip" in place.
-The project generates a Windows 64 binary.
+The solution generates a Windows 64 binary and library.
 Multithreading is supported with this version.

 ### mingw-w64
 Go to the source directory and run 'make clean && mingw32-make.exe'.
 The Makefile contains